 A facelift does not usually qualify as medically essential.
 If you’re looking for a low-cost facelift, talk to your doctor about a financing option.

 There is only one scenario under which Medicare covers an abdominoplasty (aka a “tummy tuck”): if it is medically necessary after a significant weight loss.
 Otherwise, a tummy tuck doesn’t receive Medicare coverage.

 What does medically necessary mean?

-“Medically necessary” surgery requires treatment of an illness or injury.
-Medicare will only cover surgeries that are medically essential.
+“Medically necessary” surgery requires the treatment of an illness or injury.
+Medicare will only cover medically essential surgeries.

-Whether you need or want plastic surgery, Medicare may not cover all the associated costs — if it covers your particular procedure at all.
-When Medicare deems plastic surgery to be medically necessary, some of the bills might still come to you.
+Whether you need or want plastic surgery, Medicare may not cover all the associated costs — if it covers your particular procedure.
+When Medicare deems plastic surgery medically necessary, some bills might still come to you.
 That’s why having a Medicare Supplemental plan could be to your benefit.